 Finally I glued a couple of shiny jewels onto the bottom of the clapper where I had originally hoped the buttons would go.
 The buttons were far too heavy and didn’t hang properly.
 Thank goodness I had these pretty little jewels I keep finding uses for in my craft room!

 The finishing touch was to sew on the blingy button I found at Hobby Lobby.
 It is always nice for ornaments to have something shiny about them to shimmer in the lights of the Christmas tree.
 Plus this button looks a lot like an old fashioned broach worn on a jacket so it’s my nod to my vintage fabric source.

-Even More DIY Christmas Ornaments
+More DIY Christmas